ln-komandur/IP-Cameras/README.md

 ## On each IP Camera (RLC-510WA)

-1. Update firmware to version 1.0.280 so that the camera can use ftps (protocol) - this is available [here](https://support.reolink.com/attachments/token/1ISbkfiJ3uJ2rganejlK6JUvG/?name=IPC_523128M5MP.1387_22100633.RLC-510WA.OV05A10.5MP.WIFI1021.REOLINK.pak) as mentioned in [this forum](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/) . ***Note*** firmware version 1.0.276 will not support ftps protocol, and the 'test' will fail
+1. Update firmware to version 1.0.280 so that the camera can use ftps (protocol) - this is available [here](https://support.reolink.com/attachments/token/1ISbkfiJ3uJ2rganejlK6JUvG/?name=IPC_523128M5MP.1387_22100633.RLC-510WA.OV05A10.5MP.WIFI1021.REOLINK.pak) as mentioned in [this forum](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/) . ***Note*** firmware version 1.0.276 will not support ftps protocol, and the 'test' will fail .
+Refer [Discussion about correct Reolink firmware version to support **FTPs**](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/)

 ### Connect to wifi
 1. Provide wifi credentials of the 5GHz band SSID